message-manager-discord/backend/src/lib/permissions/docs.md

 Permissions are stored in integer bitfields.
 They're stored in a object in a column in the database.

-Server level roles just have an allow bitfield, whereas server level user, and channel role + user permisisons have both allow and deny.
+Server level roles just have an allow bitfield, whereas server level user, and channel role + user permissions have both allow and deny.

 eg